Moke (2013): Revival

-In 2013, Chery Automobile began manufacturing the Moke in China.
-This evocation was designed by industrial designer Michael Young and several companies in the United Kingdom, France, and the United States assemble the Chery-made car locally.
-The local assemblers also use locally sourced parts like glass, tires, and electrical engines to various degrees.
+Chery Automobile began manufacturing the Moke in 2013 from China.

+This evocation of the classic Mini Moke built from 1964 until 1993 was designed by industrial designer Michael Young and is sold by several companies in the United Kingdom, France, and the United States.
+These local assemblers also use locally sourced parts like glass, tires, and electrical engines to various degrees.

 The last petrol powered Moke of this design was sold at the Blenheim Palace Ball auction in 2022.
 The proceeds of the event were donated to the charity Starlight UK.

+Since 2022 the Moke brand is EV only except for the Chinese market where locally built cars still use petrol engines.